ImadZaoug/EMOBOT-IA-Challenge/README.md

 ## How to Use

 1. Clone the repository to your local machine.
-2. Ensure you have the necessary dependencies installed (see requirements.txt).
-3. Run the Jupyter Notebook (`ml-challenge-stage-emobot-zaoug-imad.ipynb`) to execute the project code.
+2. Run the Jupyter Notebook (`ml-challenge-stage-emobot-zaoug-imad.ipynb`) to execute the project code.

 ## Conclusion